zeux/zeux.github.io/_posts/2019-02-17-flavors-of-simd.md

 `computeVertexIds` is ran 6 times during the course of one simplification run - 5 times during the binary search, and once at the end to compute the final ids that are used for further processing.
 Each time this function processes 3M vertices, reading 12 bytes for each vertex and writing 4 bytes.

 In total, this function processes 1800M vertices over 100 runs of the algorithm, reading 21 GB of data and writing 7 GB back.
 To process 28 GB of data in 1.46 seconds requires 19 GB/sec bandwidth.
-Running `memcmp(block1, block2, 512 MB)` on this system finishes in 45 msec, which makes me think that only about 22 GB/sec is achievable on a single core.
+Running `memcmp(block1, block2, 512 MB)` on this system finishes in 45 msec, which makes me think that only about 22 GB/sec is achievable on a single core[^6].
 Essentially we're now running close to memory speed and improving performance further would require packing our vertex data tighter so that positions require less than 12 bytes to store.

 # Conclusion